 SENSE (Pin 21): This pin is the noninverting input to the current amplifier CA1 in the Block Diagram.
-Typical bias current is $-50\mu$ A.
+Typical bias current is -50μ A.

 SPIN (Pin 22): This pin is for the internal amplifier CA1 bias.
-It must be connected as shown in the application circuit.
+It has to be connected as shown in the application circuit.

 BAT (Pin 23): Current Amplifier CA1 Inverting Input.
-Typical bias current is $-50\mu$ A.
+Typical bias current is -50μ A.

-$V{CC}$ (Pin 24): Input Supply.
+V{CC} (Pin 24): Chip Supply.
 For good bypass, a low ESR capacitor of $10\mu F$ or higher is required.
-Keep the lead length to a minimum. $V{CC}$ should be between 11V and 24V.
-Do not force $V{CC}$ below $V{BAT}$ by more than 1V with the battery present.
+Cut the lead length to the minimum.
+V{CC} should be between 11V and 24V.
+Do not force V{CC} below V{BAT} by more than 1V with the battery present.

-BOOSTC (Pin 25): This pin is used to bootstrap and supply the current sense amplifier CA1 for very low dropout condition. $V{CC}$ can be as low as only 0.4V above the battery voltage.
-A diode and a capacitor are needed to get the voltage from $V{BOOST}$ .
-If low dropout is not needed and $V{CC}$ is always 3V or higher than $V{BAT}$ , this pin can be left floating or tied to $V{CC}$ .
-Do not force this pin to a voltage lower than $V{CC}$ .
+BOOSTC (Pin 25): This pin is used to bootstrap and supply the current sense amplifier CA1 for very low dropout condition.
+V{CC} can be as low as only 0.4V above the battery voltage.
+A diode and a capacitor are needed to get the voltage from V{BOOST} .
+If low dropout is not needed and V{CC} is always 3V or higher than V{BAT} , this pin can be left floating or tied to V{CC} .
+Do not force this pin to a voltage lower than V{CC} .
 Typical input current is 1mA.

 GBIAS (Pin 26): This is the output of the internal 8.6V regulator to power the drivers and control circuits.
-This pin must be bypassed to a ground plane with a minimum of $2.2\mu F$ ceramic capacitor.
-Switching will stop when $V{GBIAS}$ drops below 7V.
+Must be bypassed to ground plane with a minimum of $2.2\mu F$ ceramic capacitor.
+Switching will be disabled when V{GBIAS} drops below 7V.